Chiang Mai, Thailand

 Preserving the haphazard lean of the walls.

-Though most of them follow roughly the same layout, they all vary enough to have their own personalities.
+to have their own personalities.
 Most have been meticulously restored by different groups (not only here, but everywhere in this country there seems to be a “This work brought to you by…” sign on everything - the temples at Angkor Wat, roads, bridges, etc. We’ve even seen signs outside people’s houses saying something to the effect of “This home built with funds donated by Mr. and Mrs. Joe Samaritan from Cleveland, Ohio”.
 It makes you feel like everything in this country has been donated.
 Maybe it has.)
 A few of the temples, though, have been stabilized but not restored, such as at Ta Prohm.
 There nature has been left to it’s own devices, giving the effect of stumbling into some Indiana Jones

 -like atmosphere.
 It was for this reason that the directors of Tomb Raider

 chose Ta Prohm as a setting for the movie.
 We haven’t seen it, but will probably rent it just for that reason when we finally arrive back home.
 Sean:

 On our last day we decided to forego the extra exercise and take the day in style by hiring a tuk-tuk (carriages towed by a little motorcycle).
 It was quite comfortable and worth it because our

 first stop was to one of the more remote (but no less popular) temples about 16 miles from town.
 Banteay Srei has some of the best bas-reliefs of any of the temples and is beautiful because of it.
 It faces east (as do the majority of buildings here) so the early morning light was phenomenal.
 Shannon: